Low White Blood Cell Count and Leukemia | MyLeukemiaTeam

 Connect With Others Who Understand

-Do you have tips for managing low white blood cell counts?
-Share your thoughts in the comments below, or start a conversation by posting on MyLeukemiaTeam.
+Have your blood tests shown low white blood cell counts?
+At what points in the diagnosis or treatment of your leukemia did you get these results?
+Share your thoughts in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.